 My name is Steve Kamerman.
 I’m an entrepreneurial tech geek.
 I have spent almost every day since sometime in 1995 advancing my knowledge in computer software & hardware, physics, business and philosophy.
-I live in the Washington DC area with my wife Stefanie Kamerman and our two kids (plus a variety of other mammals).
+I live near Washington DC in the beautiful Shenandoah Valley, Virginia.

 I am currently the COO and co-founder of ScientiaMobile and spend most of my time solving complex problems.

 I try to spend an hour a day reading something substantive.
 I tend to tackle one or two subjects at a time, spending enough time consuming quality content to get a conversational knowledge of the subject.
 This iteration of my site, for example, was my deep-dive into the JAMstack.

 Below is a list of my current and past subjects of fascination, with something meaningful that I’ve gleaned from them.